Even if you are heading out for a brisk walk on flat surface, keeping your water levels topped up is absolutely crucial.

 - Adjustable Waist Straps

-- No leak, hydration spout hands-free “on and off” switch and silicone bite valve.
+- No leak, hydration spout hands-free on-off switch and silicone bite valve.

 - Drinking Tube Clip